This post contains affiliate links. That means if you click on the link and purchase the item, I will receive a commission at no extra cost to you.

 When I bought the flights, they included two stops in India.
 I like to compare prices for flights on Skyscanner when planning my trips, and had decided to save by choosing flights with layovers instead of purchases the direct.
 What I didn’t know was that the first stop in India required changing to a domestic terminal, and therefore required an Indian Visa.

 That was a fun discovery at the gate during departure!
 We were denied boarding along with 10 other people who made the same mistake.
 After quite a bit of arguing we realized it was a lost cause and we were forced to buy new round trip tickets on the spot for $600 each.
 It hurt.
 Learn from my mistake and always check ALL visa requirements for your trip, even for layovers

 The second issue we had was my mother-in-laws flight had a 24 hour delay because there was some fog in Philadelphia.
 Seriously?
 We got the news, but what we didn’t know was that she had turned her phone onto airplane mode, so we had no way to contact her and had no idea when we new flight was coming in a day late.

-Thank god USAA is the best bank on earth, and I was able to live chat with someone over wifi and get it sorted immediately.
-Still was a pretty stressful 30 minutes!
+Thank god USAA is the best bank on earth, and I was able to live chat with someone over wifi and get it sorted almost immediately.
+Still was a pretty stressful couple of hours!

 Country Wide Strike